daniel-molina/visualequation/doc/FORMALISM.md

 >
 >1.
 At least, one supeq of SB in S exists if SB is not S (that supeq is S).
 >1.
 A N-level supeq of SB in S does not exist or it is unique.
 >1.
-If two subeqs has the same level with respect to a common supeq, then they
+If two subeqs have the same level with respect to a common supeq, then they
 >   have the same level with respect to any common supeq.

 >  **Example:**